ncatlab/nlab-content/pages/21561.md

 \section{References}

-The following was where Lack fibrations were introduced, but contains an 'error'.
-The error does not pertain directly to the definition of a Lack fibration itself, but to obtaining a model structure on the [[2Cat|category of strict 2-categories]] with this definition.
+The following was where Lack fibrations were introduced.
+It contains an error, not pertaining directly to the definition of a Lack fibration itself, but to obtaining a model structure on the [[2Cat|category of strict 2-categories]] with this definition.

 * [[Stephen Lack]], _A Quillen model structure for 2-categories_, K-Theory 26, No. 2, 171-205 (2002).
 [Zentralblatt review](https://zbmath.org/?q=an%3A1017.18005) [author's webpage](http://maths.mq.edu.au/~slack/papers/qmc2cat.html)

-The afore-mentioned 'error' was fixed in the following paper, that is to say, the definition of a Lack fibration was tweaked to that which is presented here.
+The afore-mentioned error was fixed in the following paper by using the [[free-standing adjoint equivalence]] rather than the free-standing equivalence in the generating acyclic cofibrations.

 * [[Stephen Lack]], _A Quillen model structure for bicategories_, K-Theory 33, No. 3, 185-197 (2004).
 [Zentralblatt review](https://zbmath.org/?q=an%3A1069.18008) [author's webpage](http://maths.mq.edu.au/~slack/papers/qmcbicat.html)